Maintenance Maintenance — How Long Are Pools Open in Texas? Swimming Season Guide

 When can I actually use my pool in Texas year-round?

-I'm so tired of having a beautiful pool that sits there unused for months!
+Finally got a second opinion after my pool contractor insisted Texas pools should only stay open 6-7 months yearly, but something about losing half my investment doesn't add up.
 I moved to Texas thinking I'd be swimming constantly, but I'm honestly confused about when pools are actually swimmable here.
 Some neighbors say theirs are open March through November, others claim they swim year-round with heaters.

 I've been debating whether to invest in a heating system since I'm paying for this pool either way.
 How long is the typical swimming season in Texas, and is it realistic to keep a pool open all year?
 I want to maximize my investment and actually enjoy this thing!